 Fig. 8.1 and Fig. 8.2 Cookers installed into recess: The cooker must have side clearance ABOVE hob level of 75mm up to a height of 410mm.
-This can be reduced to 25mm if the surface of the side wall is non-combustible.
+This can be reduced to 25mm if the surface is made from a non-combustible material.

-A minimum space of 650 mm is required between the top of the hotplate and a horizontal combustible surface.
+A minimum space of 650 mm is required between the top of the hob and a horizontal combustible surface.